 NC Medicaid plans to use this funding to expand Research-Based Behavioral Health Treatment (RB-BHT) to people over 21 while maintaining the same services that are currently offered to people under the age of 21.
 This effort will enable more people who are currently aging out of RB-BHT to continue receiving RB-BHT services if they continue to meet the eligibility criteria.
 This age expansion will provide another tool to support people with Autism in their community.
-A state plan amendment will be required for the implementation of this age expansion.
+A state plan amendment has been approved for the implementation of this age expansion.
 This increase in services will be sustained after the enhanced FMAP period ends by accounting for these services in our annual rebase.

-Expanding services to adults with Autism would enhance HCBS and would allow beneficiaries that receive HCBS to have more robust services to live in their communities.
-These benefits would be made available specifically to beneficiaries enrolled in our Innovations 1915(c) waiver services and to beneficiaries receiving services through LME-MCOs or 1915(b) services.
+Expanding services to adults with Autism will enhance HCBS and would allow beneficiaries that receive HCBS to have more robust services to live in their communities.
+These benefits will be made available specifically to beneficiaries enrolled in our Innovations 1915(c) waiver services and to beneficiaries receiving services through LME-MCOs or 1915(b) services.
 RB-BHT falls under Rehabilitative Services section in the state plan.
+The SPA was submitted to make this change as 21-0023 on September 28, 2021 and approved on December 16, 2021 with an effective date of July 1, 2021.